awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.PatchComposition.md

 Updates to your Amazon RDS for Oracle DB instances keep them current\.
 If you apply updates, you can be confident that your DB instance is running a version of the database software that has been tested by both Oracle and Amazon\.
 We don't support applying one\-off patches to individual DB instances\.

-You can specify any currently supported Oracle version when creating a new DB instance\.
+You can specify any currently supported Oracle Database version when creating a new DB instance\.
 You can specify the major version, such as Oracle Database 12c Release 1 \(12\.1\), and any supported minor version for the specified major version\.
 If no version is specified, Amazon RDS defaults to a supported version, typically the most recent version\.
 If a major version is specified but a minor version is not, Amazon RDS defaults to a recent release of the major version that you have specified\.
 To see a list of supported versions and defaults for newly created DB instances, use the [ `describe-db-engine-versions`](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) AWS CLI command\.

 ## Oracle Database 19c \(19\.0\.0\), Oracle Database 18c \(18\.0\.0\), and Oracle Database 12c Release 2 \(12\.2\.0\.1\)<a name="Appendix.Oracle.PatchComposition.180-122"></a>